 4. Clipless Pedals Make it Easy to Perform Certain Cycling Tricks

-Well, your ability to perform mountain bike tricks has more to do with technique and less to do with equipment.
-That said, it’s a fact that some tricks and maneuvers do feel somewhat easier when using clipless pedals.
+Your ability to perform mountain bike tricks has more to do with technique and less to do with equipment.
+But some tricks and maneuvers feel somewhat easier when using clipless pedals.

 Any trick that requires you to scoop the rear wheel feels less challenging when riding clipless.
-Rear-wheel slides, rear wheel lifts, and cutties don’t feel as hard as they do when using flat pedals.
+And rear-wheel slides, rear-wheel lifts, and cutties don’t feel as hard as they do when using flat pedals.

 5. Being Clipped in Helps A Lot When Riding Rough Terrain

-When weaving your way through baby heads and other technical terrains, you want to be clipped in.
+When weaving your way through baby heads and other technical terrains, riding clipped-in helps.

-How to Use Clipless Shimano SPD Pedals: Final Word
+How to Use SPD Pedals and Look Pedals: Conclusion